fnatvig/XSTL/README.md

 This project investigates whether knowledge gained from one IEC 61850-based substation can be transferred to improve intrusion detection performance in another substation.
 The proposed method, called Cross-Substation Transfer Learning (XSTL), is a general framework that can be applied with any detection model.
 In this specific implementation, we use a simple unsupervised anomaly detector (autoencoder) to demonstrate and evaluate the approach across multiple dataset configurations.

-The main contributions include:
-- Pretraining and fine-tuning an IDS on IEC 61850 traffic from different substations
-- Results are evaluated under two operating points: FPR@TPR=1.0 and AUC-ROC.
-- Statistical comparison using the Wilcoxon signed-rank test to account for training variability
 ## Folder structure

 ```